 The 9 Pure Gifts are listed in an old Scottish incantation collected by Alexander Carmichael during his travels to the Western Isles of Scotland.

 I bathe thy palms in showers of wine, in the lustral fire, in the seven elements, in the juice of the rasps, in the milk of honey, and I place the nine pure gifts in thy fair fond face.
 The gifts of form, voice, fortune, goodness, eminence, charity, integrity, nobility and speech.

 In the first project ideas generated through workshops with groups were crafted into an accessible, secular oratorio for mixed voices accompanied by Kora (West African Harp) and ensemble.
-This unique work was performed at Manchester Cathedral on Thursday 6 April 2017 at 7pm.
-The performance was recorded and excerpts from the oratorio will be broadcast live on BBC Radio 4 as part of Dementia Awareness Week in 2018 to raise public awareness about the role of music in Dementia care.
-You can access the live recording of the performance here
+This unique work was performed at Manchester Cathedral in April 2017 at 7pm. and you can access the live recording of the performance here

 Holly has worked as a commissioned composer for BBC Radio 3 and 4, Bridgewater Hall, Manchester, Manchester Cathedral Choir and RNCM amongst others.
 Her work fuses folk, wold and contemporary classical genres and often feature voices and Kora.

 Holly has an established reputation as a versatile multi-instrumentalist, using the Kora, singing, recorder, percussion and storytelling to delight audiences of all ages and abilities.
-She was nominated as Best Vocalist at Buxton Fringe Festival in 2016.
+She was nominated as Best Vocalist at Buxton Fringe Festival in 2016 and 2019.
 Recent highlights include

 - performances and recordings for BBC Music Day (CBeebies Our Song and Zest Fest)